Update: September 2016

 What about Accommodation?

 Budget accommodation is available till the last base camp and hence it should not be a concern for anyone.
 But at the same time, if you are looking for luxury, you might be disappointed after Joshimath.
 But as a matter of principle, you should not be bothered about artificial comfort in such a place.
+At Ghangaria this time I got a decent room for INR 300 after some bargaining.
+If you don’t care about privacy and want to save money, you can ask some of the religious establishments, there must be something for pilgrims.

 Should I get a guide?